JupyterPhysSciLab/Instructor_tools/README.md

       Jupyter kernel.
 Tables are viewable, but not editable in a plain vanilla Jupyter install.
     * This uses the `jupyter-datainputtable` package.
+* Add light blue highlight bar to left of a selected markdown cell to indicate it contains instructions.
+Can be removed by deleting the `<div>` inserted at the beginning of the cell.
 * Protect/unprotect selected cells.
 Protected cells cannot be edited or deleted by the user.
 This is a good way to prevent instructions and example code from being damaged by students.